-Myanmar military commutes Aung San Suu Kyi's sentence to house arrest
+Myanmar's military moves detained former leader Aung San Suu Kyi to house arrest

-Myanmar's state media announced that detained former leader Aung San Suu Kyi, 80, will serve the remainder of her sentence under house arrest rather than in prison, more than five years after the February 2021 military coup.
-The move marks the first public confirmation of her status and release of her image in years.
-The UN welcomed the step as meaningful progress, though her son Kim Aris expressed continued concerns about her condition.
+Myanmar's state media announced that detained former civilian leader Aung San Suu Kyi, 80, has been moved from prison to house arrest after more than five years of detention since the February 2021 military coup.
+State television released the first public photograph of her in years, seated with military personnel.
+The UN spokesperson called the move a meaningful step, though her son expressed concerns about her condition and the lack of clarity about her whereabouts.

 18